CrunchyData/postgres-operator/docs/content/Configuration/configuration.md

     make deployoperator

-## conf/postgres-operator Directory
+## Config Directory

-Files within the *conf/postgres-operator* directory contain various templates that are used by the Operator when creating Kubernetes resources.
+Files within the [*PGO_CONF_DIR*](/developer-setup/) directory contain various templates that are used by the Operator when creating Kubernetes resources.
 In an advanced Operator deployment, administrators can modify these templates to add their own custom meta-data or make other changes to influence the Resources that get created on your Kubernetes cluster by the Operator.

 Files within this directory are used specifically when creating PostgreSQL Cluster resources.
 Sidecar components such as pgBouncer templates are also located within this directory.